Tasty food at good prices in Glasgow

 Winner of the 2022 Scottish Takeaway Awards, Pakistani Street Food can also be found in the southside.
 Offering authentic street food snacks and dessert, locals love their chaats, paratha wraps, samosas and fresh juices on the go.
 Follow their Instagram to find out more.

-MacTassos is located on Kelvin Way, between Kelvingrove Park and Kelvingrove Art Gallery, in the west end.
+MacTassos is located on Kelvin Way, between Kelvingrove Park and Kelvingrove Art Gallery and Museum.
 The friendly team specialise in authentic Greek gyros that are juicy and flavourful.
 It's no wonder it's a popular spot for both tourists and locals!
 Visit mactassos.co.uk for more.

 Street Tempura claim to make some of the best tempura in Glasgow, and the reviews seem to agree.
 Whether you build your own rice or noodle tempura dishes, or choose a bowl of ramen, everything is made fresh to order.
 Pre-order at streettempuraglasgow.com.